fedora-copr/copr/doc/raid_on_backend.rst

 How to manage RAID 10 on copr-backend
 =====================================

-There are currently four AWS EBS sc1 volumes (4x12T, 144MB/s per volume) forming a RAID 10 array.
-On top of this is a LVM volume group named ``copr-backend-data`` (24T, and we can add more space in the future).
+There are currently six AWS EBS sc1 volumes used for hosting Copr Backend build results.
+Four disks are forming one 24T ``raid10``, two more disk form 16T ``raid1``.
+These two arrays are used as "physical volumes" for the ``copr-backend-data`` LVM volume group, and we have a single logical volume on it with the same name ``copr-backend-data`` (``ext4`` formatted, mounted as ``/var/lib/copr/public_html``).

-Everything is configured so the machine should start and mount everything correctly.
-We just can keep monitoring ``/proc/mdstat`` from time to time.
+Everything is configured so the machine starts on its own and mounts everything correctly.
+We just need to take a look at ``/proc/mdstat`` from time to time.

 Manually checking/stopping checks
 ---------------------------------